olijouve/onvif2/README.md

-# onvif2 Component for Home Assistant
+# New ONVIF Component for Home Assistant

 Adding support for other PTZ move modes, presets, homing and reboot